ioccc-src/winner/2018/ferguson/README.md

     the fittest individuals dominating over the weaker ones.
 ```

-**SPOILER WARNING: Some of the below might help you follow the code more
+**DEOBFUSCATION NOTE: Some of the below might help you follow the code more
 easily.**

 For each *generation* there is a total of `N` *offspring*; generation 0 is